VaishnaviHire/llama-stack-k8s-operator/docs/dev/llama-stack-with-odh.md

-# Running LlamaStack Operator with ODH
+# Running LlamaStack Operator with OpenShift AI(Dev Preview)

 This guide provides instructions for deploying and using LlamaStack with ODH/OpenShift AI KServe component.